نسخه فارسی

 In the name of God, the Most Gracious, the Most Merciful

-Hello, friends, I am Hossein, a traveler.
+Hello, friends.
+I am Hossein, a traveler and the guardian of the meeting.

 Thank you, friends.